Improving Discrete Diffusion Unmasking Policies Beyond Explicit Reference Policies: Improving Unmasking Policy Beyond a Reference Policy

 Here, we provide practical and tractable training objectives with various $g_{\rm{ref}}$.
 In a real-world setting where $L$ and $|\mathcal{V}|$ are high, \eqref{eq:theoretical_loss} is not directly learnable since $p_{g_\phi}(\rvx_0|\rvq)$ is intractable in MDMs.
 It requires marginalizing over every trajectory to $\rvx_0$, \ie, $p_{g_\phi}(\rvx_0|\rvq)=\sum_{\rvx_1,...,\rvx_L}p_\phi(\rvx_{0:L}|\rvq)$, making both the main objective (reward maximization) and the KL term in \eqref{eq:theoretical_loss} intractable.
 To address this, we provide a surrogate loss that can alternate the main objective. \begin{restatable}[Output--Token Level Gradient Alignment (informal)]{prop}{EqualGradient} For MDM $\pi_\theta$ and unmasking policy model $g_\phi$ where $p_{g_\phi}(\rvx_{n-1}\mid\rvx_n)=g_\phi(a_n\mid\rvx_n)\cdot \pi_\theta(\rvx_{n-1}\mid\rvx_n,a_n)$ and $p_{g_\phi}(\rvx_0|\rvq)=\sum_{\rvx_1,...,\rvx_L}p_\phi(\rvx_{0:L}|\rvq)$, consider the output level loss $\mathcal{L}_{\rm{output}}$ and token-wise policy loss $\mathcal{L}_{\rm{token}}$:

 Assume that we optimize $\phi$ carefully such that $\phi\approx\phi_{old}$, the two gradients are approximately equal:

 and $\nabla_\phi\mathcal{L}_{\rm{token}}= \nabla_\phi\mathcal{L}_{\rm{output}}$ at first optimization step where $\phi =\phi_{\rm{old}}$. \end{restatable} \begin{proof}[Proof sketch.]
 Although the result can be readily inferred from standard RL, we provide a rigorous proof for our setting: sparse-reward, finite-horizon, episodic, and non-stationary MDPs where we maximize a GRPO-style objective.
-Please refer to Appendix~\ref{appendix:sec_surrogate_output} for the full proof. \end{proof}
+The full proof is in Appendix~\ref{appendix:sec_surrogate_output}. \end{proof}

 While \eqref{eq:prop1_eq1} optimizes $p_{g_\phi}(\rvx_0|\rvq)=\sum_{\rvx_1,...,\rvx_L}p_\phi(\rvx_{0:L}|\rvq)$ which is intractable, our surrogate loss in \eqref{eq:loss_token} optimizes $g_\phi(a_n\mid \rvx_n)/g_{\phi_{\rm old}}(a_n\mid \rvx_n)$ which is tractable once trajectory is sampled.
 Now, we detail how we train the policy model $\phi$ efficiently.
 Our unmasking policy model structure is shown in Figure~\ref{fig:model_structure}, and the full training algorithm table can be found in Appendix~\ref{appendix:algorithms}.